schmittjoaopedro/schmittjoaopedro.github.io/_posts/2023-02-03-long-running-performance-tests-gatling.md

 A not mentioned advantage of this strategy is that when your target workload runs in the cloud, and you run the test agent in the same Cloud region (if possible, the same data center), this will give you lower latency variation when making HTTP calls, and hence more consistent results across many runs.

-For this strategy, a pending improvement is that for certain high load factors, the single POD agent running the test became saturated with too many requests per second (observed when reaching 800 req/sec).
-Therefore, the idea for the future is to spread the load across more Gatling PODs to split the maximum number of req/sec.
+For this strategy, a pending improvement is that for certain high load factors, the single POD agent running the test saturates with too many requests per second (I have observed that when reaching 800 req/sec).
+Therefore, one idea for the future could be to spread the load across more Gatling PODs.

-The following code snippet gives an idea of how the pipeline looks like:
+The following code snippet gives an idea of how the pipeline could look like:

 ```groovy
 def directory = null;